AuroraAmissa/ProjectUnison/content/ch2-basics/characters-origins.md

 ### Collaborative {.u}

-As an alternative to [Setting Lineages](Origins#), a GM may allow player characters the option to create their characters without restrictions, then create lineages around them to represent the species or cultures they come from.
+As an alternative to [Setting-Based](Origins#) lineages, a GM may allow player characters the option to create their characters without restrictions, then create lineages around them to represent the species or cultures they come from.
 Under this ruleset, players create their characters as in the [No Lineages](Origins#) ruleset, then picks a list of traits among them to be innate and standard talents for other members of their species.

 ## Origin Talent Summary